On Polynomial Modular Number Systems over $\mathbb{Z}/p\mathbb{Z}$: Construction and specifications of PMNS

 \subsection{Some examples of PMNS}

-In these examples we give the value of $ \left\| \mathbf{B}\right\|_1$ for each reduced base approach: LLL or BKZ or HKZ reduction of $\mathbf{A}$, or the one of Corollary \ref{CorIrreduc}, or Corollary \ref{CorIrreducb}.
-We remark that the two last approaches offer the best results for polynomials $E(X)$ with small coefficients.
-In section \ref{NbSystems}, we give experimental results with exhaustive searches.
+In these examples we give the value of the norm $ \left\| \mathbf{B^T}\right\|_\infty$ for each reduced basis approach: LLL \cite{LLL1982}or BKZ \cite{Sch1994} or HKZ reduction \cite{KZ1873,LLS1990} of $\mathbf{A}$, or the one of \cref{CorIrreduc}, or \cref{CorIrreducb}.
+We remark that the last two approaches offer the best results for polynomials $E(X)$ with small coefficients.
+In \cref{NbSystems}, we give experimental results with exhaustive searches.

 \begin{example}\mbox{}

 { $p = 112848483075082590657416923680536930196574208889254960005437791530871071177777$}

 $n = 8$, $E(X) = X^8 + X^2 + X + 1$,